xuedinge233/accelerator-integration-wg/README.md

 # PyTorch Out-of-tree Accelerator TestInfra

-Welcome to the `oota` repository!
+Welcome!
 This repository is designed to facilitate the integration testing of different accelerators with PyTorch.
 Our primary focus is to ensure seamless integration and compatibility across various devices by running comprehensive GitHub workflows.

 ## Accelerator Integration Test Results